A

 Polyurethane Broad class of polymers noted for good abrasion and solvent resistance.
 Can be in solid or cellular form.

-Polyvinyl Chloride A general-purpose low voltage thermoplastic used for wire and cable insulations and jackets.
+Polyvinyl Chloride A general-purpose low voltage thermoplastic used for wire and cable insulation and jackets.

 Portable Power Cable Flexible, all rubber insulated for hard usage.
 Some cables have shielded conductors (metallic or non-metallic) and can have neoprene sheath overall.